- About RWJMS

 Upon receipt of the AMCAS application, all applicants will receive an email directing them to complete a secondary application as well as to submit an $80 application fee.
 The secondary application must be returned via email.
 The $80 application fee may be paid by credit card or mailed back by check.
 Instructions on submitting the fee will be sent by email.

-Entrance Requirements for Robert Wood Johnson Medical School
+Entrance Requirements for Rutgers Robert Wood Johnson Medical School

 **English requirement must include one semester of a college writing course.
 College approved "intensive writing courses" may substitute for English.

-NOTE: Other courses which are not required for admission but may be helpful include biochemistry, cell and molecular biology, biostatistics and Spanish.
+NOTE: Other courses which are not required for admission but may be helpful include anatomy and physiology, cell and molecular biology, biostatistics and Spanish.
 Applicants should have a total undergraduate GPA of at least 3.0 and a total MCAT of at least 22.

 Commitment to Diversity